nerc-project/nerc-eulas/EULA.md

-5. access, search, or create accounts for the Services by any means other than the Provider's publicly supported interfaces (for example, "scraping" or creating accounts in bulk#. ;
+5. access, search, or create accounts for the Services by any means other than the Provider's publicly supported interfaces (for example, "scraping" or creating accounts in bulk);

 6. send unsolicited communications, promotions or advertisements, or spam;